 My teaching philosophy originates from the way that I was taught.
 I came from an education system where it was important to understand the formula.
 It was necessary to memorize rules and not so necessary to apply them.
 I knew a great deal of information, but not many reasons for applying what I knew.
 I didn’t know what the purpose for going to school was besides getting good grades and going to college.
 My first year of teaching I realized that I could do things differently with my students and I do.

-I came from an education system where it was necessary to memorize rules, but not so necessary to apply them.
-I realized I could offer my students a different learning experience.
-I want school to be a fun place for them to experience all the different types of learning.
-And I want learning to be meaningful.
-As a teacher I continue to ask myself: What is the purpose?
+I teach with purpose in mind.
+I want school to be a fun place for my students to experience all realms of learning.
+The two questions I’ve continued to ask myself about what I do are: What is the purpose?
 How can I make it enjoyable?
-At the end of the day, I want to inspire my students to passionately pursue something they find purpose in.
-And I want them to realize how important they truly are.
-They are here to shape our future and I believe it is my job to help.
+I strive to help students understand the “why” of school.
+At the end of the day, I am looking to inspire them to find a passion for something they find purpose in, and to realize how important they truly are.
+They are here to shape our future and I believe it is my job to guide them.